External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: Numerical Optimal Control

-In practice, most optimal control problems formulated as \eqref{eqn:OCPBolza} need to be solved with numerical schemes.
-Among various options, the direct collocation method has become very popular for solving practical optimal control problems.
+In practice, most optimal control problems formulated as~\eqref{eqn:OCPBolza} need to be solved with numerical schemes.
+Compared to sequential methods, simultaneous methods have some advantages with regards to computational efficiency, as well as in the treatment of path constraints and unstable dynamics~\cite{biegler2007overview}.
+In this paper, we will demonstrate our proposed ECH strategy with the simultaneous approach of direct collocation.